Quiver braid group action for a 3-fold crepant resolution: Proof

-\begin{proposition} Each $\mathcal{E}_k$ is spherical and induces an autoequivalence $T_k$ of $D(X)$. \end{proposition} \begin{proof} Since ${S}={S}_k$ is rational and connected, $\mathcal{O}_{{S}}$ is exceptional in $D({S})$.
-The variety $X$ is smooth and quasi-projective, $i=i_k$ is the embedding of a complete connected hypersurface, and $i^* \omega_{X}$ is trivial because $X$ is Calabi--Yau.
-The claim then follows by \cite[Proposition~3.15 and remarks above]{ST}. \end{proof}
+\begin{proposition} Each $\mathcal{E}_l$ is spherical and induces an autoequivalence $T_l$ of $D(X)$. \end{proposition} \begin{proof} Since ${S}={S}_l$ is rational and connected, $\mathcal{O}_{{S}}$ is an exceptional object in $D({S})$.
+The variety $X$ is smooth, $i=i_l$ is the embedding of a complete connected hypersurface, and $i^* \omega_{X}$ is trivial because $X$ is Calabi--Yau.
+The claim then follows by \cite[Proposition~3.15 and remarks above]{ST} which notes that $X$ quasi-projective suffices. \end{proof}